 Wastewater Treatment for Sustainable Fishery

 Fisheries substantially contribute to the food requirements and local community development worldwide.
-To sustain and boost the growth of this sector wastewater treatment is essential.
+To sustain and boost the growth of this sector wastewater treatment is essential

 When untreated or partially treated wastewater is discharged into the receiving channels it adversely affects the marine ecosystem.
 This article will highlight various aspects of wastewater treatment concerning fisheries – its impact, key benefits, and how it can boost fisheries and economies globally.